 A personal message from JEAN JENKINS, SCWC co-founder and freelance editor

-I’ve always been of the mind that classes and conferences are valuable because you bring away SOMETHING.
+I’VE ALWAY BEEN OF the mind that classes and conferences are valuable because you bring away something.
 I would never discourage a writer from daring to stretch and grow.

 That said, I can’t say I support pitch conferences wholeheartedly.
 I understand pitch meetings in the Hollywood context, you sit across from a guy who holds the keys to the bank, toss ideas his way — and then wind up leaving behind a written synopsis anyway.
 I can buy the H-wood pitch meeting because that industry feeds on dictated changes and the collaborative process.
 But publishing is a traditional industry.
 That means editors READ what writers WRITE to determine whether it will work for them.
 They’re looking at style and storytelling ability which doesn’t always translate from spoken word to written word.

 A pitch written short and spoken smoothly doesn’t tell anyone whether that story will lie like sat on the page or whether the written words will be as hard to navigate as piles of rocks.